int/int.github.com/_posts/2010-10-28-mtblog-to-jekyll.markdown

 archives, tags, searches.
 I might add them later as I get more familiar with Jekyll and its template system to make more customizations.

-You can get all my changes from [the src repo of this site][repo].
+You can get all my changes from the [src repo][repo] of this site.
 Once it's set up, everything else becomes darn smooth-easy.
-Hope I can write more and more often -- sometimes I was really lazy to miss a lot of should-be-jotted-downs about cool stuff or after-thoughts, which makes me feel kinda regretted.
+Hope I can write more and more often -- sometimes I was really too lazy to miss a lot of should-be-jotted-downs about cool stuff or after-thoughts, which makes me feel kinda regretted.